charkster/ina260_logfile_micropython/README.md

 This is a re-write on my [Python script](https://github.com/charkster/INA260) which runs on full-size Raspberry Pi.
 It is cheaper and boots much faster.

 I open this script in [Thonny](https://thonny.org/) and have it run in the REPL.
-Current and voltage are sampled once per second, and displayed in REPL.
+Current and voltage are sampled once per second and displayed in REPL.
 A CSV logfile is also created on the MCU, which can be accessed using Thonny.
 A QT PY RP2040 was used as it has a 2Mbyte flash to store the CSV logfile.

 **Use Ctrl-C to stop the script**, which causes the logfile to be closed.